The fallacy of dolphin sexual assault

 “Researchers studying dolphin behavior have discovered rogue packs of adult male dolphin’s gang raping swimmers in open waters.
 Human decoys fitted with tracking devices have been dumped in open waters and observed form a helicopter.”

-Please note the incorrect spelling, punctuation and unrealistic experimental setup.
+Please note the incorrect spelling, bad punctuation and unrealistic experimental setup.
 What kind of funding would it take to achieve all of that?
 Mannequins, trackers and helicopters?
 Whoever made this up clearly has no idea how little money there is in dolphin research.
 The real gold comes in the form of a direct quote from the non-existent researcher, Scott Randleson.

 “In every case the decoy was set upon in a short time by groups of dolphins ranging from 8 to 10 young males.
 It seems there are gangs of dolphin predators roaming the open waters looking for humans to sexually assault.
 The dolphins in each case were observed circling the swimmer as one of the group grabbed the swimmer with their penis and dragged them under, then the others followed.”